-AFTER a five-year closure and a redevelopment costing £4.6 million, the Hunterian Museum of the Royal College of Surgeons of England (RCSEng) reopens its doors to visitors in March 2023.
+AFTER a five-year closure and a redevelopment costing £4.6 million, the Hunterian Museum of the Royal College of Surgeons of England (RCS England) reopens its doors to visitors in May 2023.

 Named after its 18th century founder, John Hunter, the museum boasts a display of over 2,000 anatomical preparations from his original collection, alongside instruments, equipment, models, paintings and archive material.
 These trace the history of surgery from ancient times to the latest robot-assisted operations.

 Surgeon and collector

 John Hunter was the youngest of 10 children and was born near Glasgow in 1728.
 His elder brother William had already left home when John was still a boy, but the two would later be reunited in London.

 John travelled south at the age of 20 and began work as an assistant in his brother’s anatomy school in Covent Garden.
 William by this time was already an established physician and obstetrician in the metropolis.
 John quickly learned human anatomy and became adept in the preparation of specimens.
 His brother, recognising his potential, arranged for him to study under eminent surgeons, and in 1760 John was commissioned as an army surgeon.

 He spent three valuable years extending his education and experience in the battlefield.
 In 1763, he returned to London and began building his own practice.
 All his professional life, he was a collector.
 Even when he was abroad, he was collecting specimens of unusual lizards, and his efforts were redoubled as he became successful and acquired more resources and importantly more space to display his precious specimens.

 The poet Samuel Taylor Coleridge visited Hunter’s collection and noted with awe, “the magnificent museum”, “this august temple”, in which he saw evidence of the works of “the Creator” but which were there “presented to us in a more perfect language than that of words – the language of God himself, as uttered by Nature”.